 In a large pestle or suribachi, place a few tablespoons of olive oil, a couple of lobes of garlic, a tablespoon of shoyu, a tablespoon of finely minced capers, the juice of half-a-lemon, a few generous twists of fresh ground black pepper, a tablespoon of prepared mustard, a couple of anchovy fillets, a pair of hard-boiled egg yolks, and a splash of aged balsamic vinegar.

 Impress everything together into a rich paste.
 Salt is not necessary since the capers, anchovies, and shoyu are already quite salty.

-Enjoy this with a warm crust of country-style bread and fresh organic butter.
-It will pair equally well with both red and white wines providing they have enough lively acidity to stand up to the vibrancy of this dressing.
-Consider a Pinot Noir or cold-climate Chardonnay.
+Serve with warm crusty country-style bread and fresh organic butter.
+The salad pairs equally well with red and white wines providing they have enough acidity themselvds to stand up to the vibrancy of the dressing.
+Consider a cool-climate Pinot Noir or Chardonnay.